Longitudinal and anomalous Hall conductivity of a general two-band model: Longitudinal and anomalous Hall conductivity

 As the final step we combine all our results.
 The conductivity and the polarization tensor are related via \eqref{eqn:sigmaPi}.
 We write out the trace over the eigenstates explicitly.
 The DC conductivity $\sigma^{\alf\beta}$ decomposes into five different contributions:

 These contributions are distinct by three categories: (a) intra- and interband, (b) symmetric and antisymmetric with respect to $\alf\leftrightarrow\beta$ (or, equivalently, with respect to trace transposition) and (c) quasiparticle band $\pm$.
-We do not distinguish the two quasiparticle band contributions of the symmetric interband contribution because they are equal in our two-band model.
+As the symmetric interband contribution $\sigma^{\alf\beta,\text{s}}_\text{inter}$ is shown to be symmetric in $+\leftrightarrow-$ for our two-band model, we dropped the band index for simplicity.
 Each contribution consists of three essential parts: i) the Fermi function $f(\epsilon)$ or its derivative $f'(\epsilon)$, ii) a spectral weighting factor involving a specific combination of the quasiparticle spectral functions $A^n_\bp(\epsilon)$ with $n=\pm$, that is

 and iii) a momentum-dependent weighting factor involving the changes in the scalar field $g_\bp$ and vector field $\bd_\bp$ in a specific form, that is the quasiparticle velocities $E^{\pm,\alf}_\bp$, the quantum metric factor $C^{\alf\beta}_\bp$ and the Berry curvatures $\Omega^{\alf\beta,\pm}_\bp$ given as